1

 How much do community services manager jobs pay per year?

-As of Jul 8, 2026, the average yearly pay for community services manager in the United States is $69,584.00, according to ZipRecruiter salary data.
+As of Aug 21, 2026, the average yearly pay for community services manager in the United States is $69,584.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $47,000.00 and $86,000.00 per year, depending on experience, location, and employer.

-What are community services managers?
+What is a community services manager?

 Community services managers are professionals responsible for overseeing social service programs and community organizations.
 They plan, direct, and coordinate activities that support public well-being, such as housing, health, and youth services.
 Their duties include managing staff, developing programs, securing funding, and evaluating program effectiveness.
 Community services managers often work with government agencies, nonprofits, and the public to address community needs and improve quality of life.

-What are some common challenges Community Services Managers face when coordinating programs across diverse communities?
+What are some common challenges community services managers face when coordinating programs across diverse communities?

 Community Services Managers often encounter challenges in balancing the unique needs and priorities of various community groups, managing limited resources, and ensuring effective communication among stakeholders.
 They must adapt programs to be culturally sensitive and inclusive, while also meeting organizational objectives and compliance requirements.
 Building strong relationships with local partners and maintaining flexibility in program delivery are key strategies for overcoming these challenges.